 Everyone agrees the Affordable Care Act is not perfect since it was also written by the insurance industry, which made sure there was a substantial rate increase.
-Medical insurance companies that act as “middlemen” are making a ton of money without having any investment in expensive medical facilities.
+Medical insurance companies that act as “middlemen” are making a ton of money without having any investment inexpensive medical facilities.
 They are brokers.

 Just imagine the CEO of United Health making $60 million annually, doing what?
 As the Republicans are writing the Affordable Health Act, tens of millions of Trump voters will lose coverage to provide big tax cuts for the millionaire Trump friends.

 It is not “socialism” when governments provide full medical coverage – “single sources.”
 This is not a charity or welfare system; this is taxpayers’ money put to good use by all taxpayers.
-And for sure, tens of billions will be saved in from the millions in salaries for executives, and the billions in profit savings for shareholders in these companies, and it will be the most cost efficient medical services.
+And for sure, tens of billions will be saved in from the millions in salaries for executives, and the billions in profit savings for shareholders in these companies, and it will be the most cost-efficient medical services.
 Just think of the tens of billions in overbilling and fraud committed by health care and hospital companies overbilling Medicare and Medicaid.
 Why not combined Affordable Health Care, Medicare and Medicaid into a single source, saving hundreds of billions a year?

 If President Trump and Mr. Bannon are serious about “Deconstruction” then they should consider this.

-During the week of July 2010, the Washington Post ran a series “ Top Secret America” about “massive runaway unmanageable outsourcing of US intelligence, too large so un-wielding and so secretive that no one knows how much money it costs, how many people it employees and how many programs exist.”
+During the week of July 2010, the Washington Post ran a series “ Top Secret America” about “massive runaway unmanageable outsourcing of US intelligence, too large so gun-wielding and so secretive that no one knows how much money it costs, how many people it employees and how many programs exist.”

-According to the Washington Post, there are” 854,000 persons working for private contractors holding a top secret clearance.”
+According to the Washington Post, there are” 854,000 persons working for private contractors holding a top-secret clearance.”